Legal provisions of COM(2023)98 - Amendment of Regulation (EU) 2019/1009 as regards the digital labelling of EU fertilising products

 (b)the CE marking and, where applicable, the identification number of the notified body, in accordance with Articles 17 and 18;

-(c) all the labelling elements required under Annex III, with the exception of the production date where that date has been provided on the physical label.
+(c)all the labelling elements required under Annex III, with the exception of the production date and quantity where those elements have been provided on the physical label.

-2. The information referred to in paragraph 1 shall be provided in one place and separated from any information not provided under this Regulation.
+3. The information referred to in paragraph 1 shall be provided together in one place and separated from information under paragraph 2 and from any information not provided under this Regulation.

 (a)accessible free of charge;

-(b)easily and directly accessible, without a need to register in advance, to download or install applications or to provide a password;accessible to all potential users in the Union;
+(b)easily and directly accessible through all major operating systems and browsers, without a need to register in advance, to download or install applications or to provide a password, and accessible to all potential users in the Union;

 (c)searchable;

-(d)presented in a way that also addresses the needs of vulnerable groups and supports, as relevant, the necessary adaptations to facilitate access by those groups;
+(d)presented in a way that also addresses the needs of vulnerable groups and supports, as relevant, the necessary adaptations to facilitate access by those groups, in particular those consisting of persons with disabilities;

-(e)available for a period of 5 years from the moment the EU fertilising product is placed on the market, including in case of an insolvency, a liquidation or a cessation of activity in the Union of the economic operator that created it.
+(e)available for a period of 10 years from the date that the EU fertilising product concerned was placed on the market, including in the event of the insolvency, liquidation or cessation of activity in the Union of the economic operator that created it.

 Where the digital label is available in more than one language, the choice of languages shall not be dependent on the geographical location.

-4. A data carrier used for a digital label shall be printed or placed physically on the packaging or, where the EU fertilising products are made available on the market without a packaging, on the accompanying document or leaflet, visibly, legibly and in a way that allows it to be processed automatically by digital devices.
+5. The data carrier used for a digital label shall be printed or placed physically on the packaging or, where the EU fertilising products are made available on the market without packaging, on the accompanying document or leaflet, in a way that it is externally visible, legible, and accessible to vulnerable groups, including persons with disabilities, and that allows that data carrier to be processed automatically by digital devices.

 1. Economic operators providing a digital label shall not track, analyse or use any usage information for purposes other than what is absolutely necessary for providing the relevant information digitally.

-2. Upon request by the end-users, or without such request where the digital label is temporarily unavailable at the time of purchase, economic operators making available on the market EU fertilising products to such end-users shall provide the information included on the digital label, by alternative means and free of charge.’;
+2. At the request of end-users and independently of a purchase, or without such a request where the digital label is temporarily unavailable at the time of purchase, economic operators making EU fertilising products available to such end-users on the market shall provide the information included on the digital label by alternative means and free of charge;

 ‘9.
-By [OP: please insert the date = the first day of the month following 30 months after the date of entry into force of this Regulation], the Commission shall adopt delegated acts in accordance with Article 44 to supplement Articles 11b and 11c by laying down specific requirements for the digital labelling of EU fertilising products and conditions for fulfilling the obligations of economic operators providing a digital label.
-Those requirements shall establish, in particular, the types of electronic technical solutions which economic operators may use for providing the digital label, and the alternative means for providing the information referred to in Article 11c(2).
+By 1 May 2027, the Commission shall adopt delegated acts in accordance with Article 44 to supplement Articles 11b and 11c by laying down specific requirements for the digital labelling of EU fertilising products and conditions for fulfilling the obligations of economic operators providing a digital label.
+Those requirements shall establish, in particular, the types of electronic technical solutions which economic operators can use for providing the digital label, and the alternative means for providing the information referred to in Article 11c(2).
 When adopting the delegated acts, the Commission shall:

 (c)ensure technological neutrality by not limiting the choice of technology or equipment, within the bounds of compatibility and interference avoidance;